Frequently asked questions (FAQ)

 The calculator helps makes the reality of your ecological footprint more transparent and acts as a guide so you can see how changes in your day-to-day lifestyle impacts on the amount of resources you consume.
 Once you know what your ecological footprint is, you can work out what you want your footprint to be and execute a strategy of how you can get there.

-Our 7 Day Challenge is about helping you to reduce your footprint.
-This includes receiving an email once a day for seven days, each with three personalised tips.
+Our Footprint Challenge is about helping you to reduce your footprint.
+This includes receiving an email once a day for 3 days, each with three personalised tips.
 You can gain achievement badges which are awarded for things like completing five/ten/twenty-five tips etc and completing a certain amount of tips in a particular category.
 There is also an exclusive badge for those who signed-up to the previous version of the calculator.
 You can also join the discussion pages where you and other 'footprinters' can share advice and tips on how to reduce your footprint.

 How big is our ecological footprint?